Kate Devlin: Media

 Devlin has written for the New Scientist, The Conversation and has presented a TEDx talk entitled Sex Robots.

 Personal life

 Devlin has spoken publicly about living with bipolar disorder and epilepsy and how stress can affect both her academic and professional life, as well as how important it is to bring mental health issues into public debate to reduce the stigma attached.

 Devlin is open about her consensually non-monogamous relationships and has written about her experiences of polyamory.

 She is also interested in, and has researched, the life story of Adela Breton, the Victorian archaeologist and explorer, and contributed to the Raising Horizons exhibition of 'trowel-blazing' women throughout the history of archaeology and geology.

-She is divorced and has a daughter.
+She is divorced and has a son.